-Here is comprehensive post about mountain bike training for beginners.
-The article is written by Cecilia Potts who is former junior mountain bike world champion and professional cyclist.
-Grab a cup of coffee and enjoy the reading.
-However, you may need an extra cup midway through this article, it’s quite long… Enjoy!
+Here is a comprehensive post about mountain bike training for beginners by Cecilia Potts, a former junior mountain bike world champion and professional cyclist.
+So grab a cup of coffee and enjoy the reading.
+However, you may need an extra cup midway through this article; it’s pretty long – Enjoy!

 Mountain biking can be a little intimidating when you’re a beginner.

-My first few mountain bike experience wasn’t worth watching except for maybe for the scenery!
+My first few mountain bike experience wasn’t worth watching except for the scenery!